CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

   @v_histogram: viewportHistogram($diameter, [[0, 1], [1, 2], [2, 3], [3, 4], [4, 5], [5, 6]])
 `);
 ```
-When interacting with resulting map, similar to the map above, the histogram bars dynamically update and can be hovered for more detailed information:
+On the resulting map, you will see a histogram with six bars for each diameter bucket and the count of trees in each one.
+Similar to the map above, the histogram bars dynamically update and can be hovered for more detailed information.

 <div class="example-map">
   <iframe